-The amount due from other agencies included in the accompanying statement of net position and balance sheet - governmental funds consist of revenue receivable for reimbursements for Federal grants recorded in the Special Revenue Fund.
+The amount due from other agencies included in the accompanying statement of net position and balance sheet - governmental funds consist of an amount due Clay County District Schools for Charter School Capital Outlay funds.
 These receivables are considered to be fully collectible and as such, no allowance for uncollectible accounts has been established.